 ABSTRACT:

 Currently, ex situ machine perfusion is a burgeoning technique that provides a better preservation method for donor organs than conventional static cold preservation (0–4 °C).
 A continuous blood supply to organs using machine perfusion from procurement and preservation to implantation facilitates complete prevention of ischemia reperfusion injury and permits ex situ functional assessment of donor livers before transplantation.
-In this manuscript, we provide a step-by-step ischemia-free liver transplantation protocol in which an ex situ normothermic machine perfusion apparatus is used for pulsatile perfusion through the hepatic artery and continuous perfusion of the portal vein is provided from human donor livers to recipients.
-In the perfusion period, biochemical analysis of perfusates is conducted to assess the metabolic activity of the liver, and a liver biopsy is also performed to evaluate the degree of injury.
+In this manuscript, we provide a step-by-step ischemia-free liver transplantation protocol in which an ex situ normothermic machine perfusion apparatus is used for pulsatile perfusion through the hepatic artery and continuous perfusion of the portal vein from human donor livers to recipients.
+In the perfusion period, biochemical analysis of the perfusate is conducted to assess the metabolic activity of the liver, and a liver biopsy is also performed to evaluate the degree of injury.
 Ischemia-free liver transplantation is a promising method to avoid ischemia-reperfusion injury and may potentially increase the donor pool for transplantation.

 INTRODUCTION:

 Ischemia reperfusion injury (IRI) is a well-known and widespread complication in organ transplantation.
 Obvious nonimmunological events lead to poor graft outcomes and delayed graft function, which are related to the high proportions of organ failure, re-transplantation, and recipient death1.
 Conventional cold storage (CCS) of organs was previously identified as a classic method to slow down metabolism but it does not have an influence on preventing progressive dysfunction and damage to cellular integrity.
 Furthermore, leukocyte accumulation is induced by reactive oxygen metabolites in the reperfusion phase.
 All of these biological processes become even more relevant when we use extended criteria donor (ECD) grafts such as fatty livers and those from donors older than 65 years.
 These ECD grafts are more vulnerable to damage and some other detrimental impacts, especially those from CCS2.
-The technology of normothermic ex vivo liver machine perfusion to preserve donor organs has achieved great progress over the past few decades and is entirely feasible in clinical practice3.
-The safety and viability of warm perfusion techniques in donor organs have been evaluated in preclinical studies, and some study groups have designed new type of perfusates and rewarming tactics in animal models.
+The technology of normothermic ex situ liver machine perfusion to preserve donor organs has achieved great progress over the past few decades and is entirely feasible in clinical practice3.
+The safety and viability of warm perfusion techniques in donor organs have been evaluated in preclinical studies, and some study groups have designed new type of perfusate and rewarming tactics in animal models.
 Some clinical trials of warm perfusion to preserve donor livers have been launched in East Asia, Europe and North America4,5.

 Normothermic machine perfusion (NMP) facilitates a metabolically active scenario in which organs can achieve homeostasis with continuously provisioned oxygen and nutrients.
 The metabolism of grafts is activated, and we can judge during perfusion whether the donor organs are suitable for transplantation to recipients according to the biochemical index of the perfusate or biopsy of the perfused organs.
 Available parameters during the preservation period also offer a means for surgeons to treat grafts or restore ECD grafts6,7.